 When the institution closed in 1992, residents at Baltara were transferred to the new Nunawading Youth Residential Centre in 1992 (which was formerly Winlaton, the institution for girls).

-In August 2015, the Royal Commission into Institutional Responses to Child Sexual Abuse held a public hearing in Melbourne inquiring into the experiences of former residents of Baltara, Turana and Winlaton.
+Baltara Reception Centre was investigated by the Royal Commission into Institutional Responses to Child Sexual Abuse in Case Study 30: Youth detention centres, Victoria.
 The Commission found that children in need of care and protection were often placed together with juvenile offenders at Baltara.
 Former residents and former staff members gave evidence of physical and sexual abuse at Baltara.
-One former staff member stated that Baltara was an 'old-school' system of brutal care (Royal Commission, Report of Case Study 30, 2016).
+One former staff member stated that Baltara was an ‘old-school’ system of brutal care (Royal Commission, Report of Case Study 30, 2016).

 An article by Martin and Ricketson concludes that Baltara (and other institutions inquired into by the Royal Commission, including Turana and Winlaton in Victoria) exhibited most of the characteristics of a ‘total institution’, that is, institutions like prisons which exist to transform human beings by staff exercising total control, enforcing impersonal rules and procedures (Martin & Ricketson, 2017).